stefandrissen/SAM-MOD-player/README.md

 # To do:

-0. compile source with pyz80

 Things still to do in future versions of the SAM MOD player - just so that I don't forget them  :)

+1. fix SAA volume tables to use 3 bits - lowest bit is not audible.

+2. megabyte support

-1. compress patterns into own track structure a pattern now consists of four tracks, identical tracks are not put into memory twice
+3. compress patterns into own track structure a pattern now consists of four tracks, identical tracks are not put into memory twice

-2. don't keep the header info in memory, when loading grab the necessary info and then load over it
+4. do not keep the header info in memory, when loading grab the necessary info and then load over it

-3. allow compression (via quality reduction) on mods which are too large to fit into memory (remember 256k check!) if a mod is too large then only load 1 out of 2 sample bytes and transpose the pattern data down one octave.
+5. allow compression (via quality reduction) on mods which are too large to fit into memory (remember 256k check!) if a mod is too large then only load 1 out of 2 sample bytes and transpose the pattern data down one octave.

 Also double all portamento commands and possibly vibrato too.
 Adjust boundary values....

-4. volume bars in tracker screen plus the option to use a number of different mode 4 screens with a scrolly or something like that.... (complaints about mode 2 look)
+6. volume bars in tracker screen plus the option to use a number of different mode 4 screens with a scrolly or something like that.... (complaints about mode 2 look)
 - also a screen with graphs of volume and pitch

-5. fix pitch commands when using different tempos.
+7. fix pitch commands when using different tempos.
 Adjust for tempo factor (multply with parameter).

-that's all for now,

-Stefan Drissen  27 February 1996